THE ATGER MUSEUM

 de Voyer de Paulmy, Count of Argenson.

-It was created using red chalk, black chalk, gray wash
+Created in red chalk, black chalk, gray wash,

 and colored gouache on gray paper, the work